 Starting small not only enables you to refine your idea with limited dollars, it also provides valuable proof of concept to help you convince potential investors your idea is worth supporting.

 That said, there are a variety of investment options you can pursue to raise funds for mobile app development.
+You could also consider doing some investing yourself in order to gather some funds through the profits made – many people look at options like the 1031 exchange for investment opportunities.
 Some are more appropriate early in the process, and others later.
 Many would argue that entrepreneurs should put off securing funding as long as possible in order to build company value, thereby having a higher valuation before raising capital and diluting equity.
 Here’s an overview of some of the most common options:

 Raise Funds via Bootstrapping